Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise: Preliminaries

-ORBGRAND-AI \cite{Duffy23ORBGRANDAI,orbgrandai2025Journal} originates from symbol-level ORBGRAND \cite{an2023soft}, which performs soft decoding at the symbol level without bit demapping.
+\textbf{ORBGRAND-AI:} ORBGRAND-AI \cite{orbgrandai2025Journal} originates from symbol-level ORBGRAND \cite{an2023soft}, which performs soft decoding at the symbol level without bit demapping.
 ORBGRAND-AI further leverages correlated channel effects to achieve enhanced decoding performance.
-The key idea underlying ORBGRAND-AI can be understood as follows.
-The sequence $\symoutput^{n_s}$ is split into $n_b$ blocks with each block containing $b$ symbols, where we assume $b$ and $n_b=n_s/b$ are integers for notational simplicity:
+The key idea underlying ORBGRAND-AI, known as approximate independence, can be understood as follows.
+The sequence $\symoutput^{n_s}$ is split into $n_b$ blocks with each block containing $b$ symbols, where we assume $b$ and $n_b=n_s/b$ are integers for notational simplicity: $\symbolY^{n_b}=(\symbolY_1,\ldots,\symbolY_{n_b})$